open223/models.open223.info/examples/guideline36-2021-4.1.md

-# Guideline 36 - VAV Cooling Only
+# ASHRAE Guideline 36-2021 4.1 4.1 VAV Terminal Unit—Cooling Only

-Model of ASHRAE Guideline 36's "VAV Cooling Only" system configuration described in section 4.1 of the document and illustrated in Figure A-1.
+This component model is an example of the variable air volume (VAV) terminal unit cooling only from Guideline 36-2021 Section 4.1, illustrated in Figure A-1.

 ![](../_static/images/g36-4.1.png)